Dog Behavior - A Compassionate, Sensible, Effective Approach

 Behavior changes in dogs can be challenging, which is why we say to nip unwanted behaviors in the bud as soon as possible.
 It takes a long time to instigate change when that behavior has been there for a long time.
 If the problem has been there for three weeks, it can take you three weeks to correct.
 If the problem has been there for three years, it might take you three years to modify it.
 You want to try and get a jump on these things before they become ingrained behavior.

 Keep vocabulary simple and use body language.
-For example, if you don’t want your dog to bark or jump on you, simply say “no” instead of “Stop that” or “Don’t bark.”
+For example, if you don’t want your dog to bark or jump on you, simply say “Quiet” instead of “Stop that” or “Don’t bark.”
 Also, be very consistent.
 And remember, when dogs are puppies, it’s a long-held belief that they’re able to learn something new every day.
 Use this to your advantage by teaching them the right things and discouraging bad behavior.

 Anxiety is a significant one.
 That often goes two ways; we get very attached to our pets.
 Many of us have dogs that go everywhere with us.
 Unfortunately, separation anxiety can lead to destructive behavior such as urinating in the house, scooting on carpets, chewing the trim off of doorframes, barking, mounting, and possible aggression towards other dogs or animals around food.
 In these cases, we find behavioral changes to associate something positive with leaving.
-For example, give your puppy or dog a Kong toy with squeeze cheese in it out of the freezer that you only get when we put you in your crate.
+For example, give your puppy or dog a durable rubber toy with squeeze cheese in it out of the freezer that you only get when we put you in your crate.
 We're associating something very positive with something very negative.
 Other times, however, we need to get to the point where we use some anti-anxiety medicines.

 Biting is another unwanted behavior, but it's relatively easy to address by redirecting.
 You can find appropriate things for them to chew on and get them busy doing something else.
 Sometimes biting indicates they're sleepy, and they need to be put in a crate as time for a good nap.
+Please note, however, that the dog's crate should be a safe place that they go willingly and never used as a punishment "time out," and you should never force them in there if you are angry after they've misbehaved.

 As we briefly touched on, aggression with other dogs is a serious behavioral issue, and most veterinarians will recommend that, at that point, you seek out some professional advice from an experienced trainer.
 As dog owners, we sometimes give them the wrong messages.
 We’ll see another dog across the street, and we'll get all anxious ourselves, and we'll pull on our dog, or our voices change, and we sound like there's a problem.
 What we should have done was pretend we didn't see the dog, distract our own dog with food and be happy.
 And then they'll associate, "I saw a dog across the street with my owners, I'm going to get food, and we're going to go the other way."